liliandev0/encryptionprogram/README.md

 1. Clone the repository: git clone https://github.com/your-username/encryption-program.git
 2. Navigate to the project directory: cd encryption-program
-3. Compile the Java files: javac EncryptionProgram.java
+3. Compile the Java files: javac HelloApplication.java
-4. Run the program: java EncryptionProgram
+4. Run the program: java HelloApplication

 Usage
 Upon running the program, you'll be prompted with a menu where you can choose various actions: